Placeholder-Software/WetSurfaceDecals/docs/Reference/WetDecal.md

 This section contains the core settings for the decal.

+#### Mode

+Can be set to `Wet` or `Dry`.
+When the decal is set to `Wet` mode the output values will increase surface wetness.
+When the decal is set to `Dry` mode the output values will be multiplied with the previously generated wet values, decreasing surface wetness.

 #### Saturation

 Saturation represents the overall "wetness" of the decal.
 Values from 0 to ~0.8 represent water building up within the surface, providing the effect of the surface getting progressively more damp.
 Values from ~0.8 to 1 represent oversaturation - where a thin layer of water has built up over the surface to form a shallow puddle.